This pork rib roast recipe is one of our family favorites for a few reasons,

 There's no such thing as a specific pork roast cooking time, you should always monitor the internal temperature.

-While some pork dishes can now be cooked to 145F I recommend cooking this pork roast until you have an internal temperature of 155F on the grill.Read Reviews/Leave Comments
+I recommend cooking this pork roast until you have an internal temperature between 145F and 155F on the grill.Read Reviews/Leave Comments

 Serves: 6 - 8 (depending on roast size)